amaitou/Philosophers/README.md

 ---
 # **Philosophers**

-This projects mainly aims to get you understand the basics of threads by solving a classical problem known as `The Dinning Philosophers Problem` (we will see it later).
+This projects mainly aims to get you understand the basics of threads by solving a classical problem known as `The Dining Philosophers Problem` (we will see it later).

 This project consists of two parts:
 - **Mandatory part**